 Global Voices (Mason Core) (with department approval)

-Introduction to Documentary (Mason Core)
+Documentary and Non-Fiction Film/Media (Mason Core)

-Television Studies (Mason Core)
+Global TV (Mason Core)

 Introduction to Film (Mason Core)